 How to Lower your Credit Card Utilization

 How to lower your credit card utilization?
-It is fairly simple – start to pay off your balance.
-In addition, as cards start to become paid off – leave the accounts open.
+It is fairly simple – start by paying off your balance.
+As cards begin to be paid off, you can then leave the accounts open.

 This increases the amount of available credit you have extended that is not in use, which lowers your utilization ratio.
 A short-term trick some people try is to open new lines of credit to lower their ratio, but this is not advisable due to “hard credit inquiry checks” that will lower your score.